 How to achieve teamwork in a remote workplace

-Many companies fail to recognize the importance of team development and neglect to integrate team-building activities outside of the business.
+Many companies fail to recognize the importance of team development and neglect to integrate team-building activities outside of the business and the achieve teamwork in a remote workplace.
 For businesses, team development offers several advantages.
 It boosts productivity, and employee enthusiasm promotes cooperation and fosters trust and respect among employees.

 Outside of the office, team-building activities should be done to offer workers a cause to connect in a non-work-related setting and to urge them to work together to solve a problem.